Dharun-Git-Hub/MoviesNow/README.md

   ### Now, it has Offline storage of Screenshots on both Client and Admin side.
 After some updates, it will be moved to a Cloudinary Cloud Storage for Better Scalability and Better User Experience.

- That's all about it for now!
+ That's all about it for now